kx0101/design-patterns-notes/pubsub/how-it-works.md

 ```

 ## 3. Concrete Subject
-Implements the Subject interface and contains the actual business logic.
-It stores the state of interest and notifies observers when there is a change.
+The Concrete Subject implements the Subject interface and holds the actual data or business logic that is related to the observers.
+It stores the relevant state (e.g., stock price) and, when this state changes, calls notifyObservers to update all registered observers.
+This class encapsulates the core functionalities and data basically.

 ```java
 class StockMarket implements Stock {